 Implications for teacher education include encouraging pre-service teachers to reflect upon who they are and want to be as professionals, providing opportunities for them to interview teachers about perspectives, and using field experiences to further explore practical theory building.
 Suggestions for the classroom teacher include connecting students to social issues by exposing them to multiple perspectives, examining bias in historical interpretation, and telling stories about the common persons' role in history.
 Finally, this study provides additional support for the idea that building classroom environments, in which democratic interactions are modelled, allows students to discuss and practice participatory citizenship.

 Brenneman, Elaine Metherall, "Everyday Democracy: A Study of Two Teachers' Perspectives on Social Education" (1997).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 53.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."